imjihuan/fuego/docs/rst_src/Architecture.rst

 run to extract results and data values from the log.

 This script is run inside the docker container, after a test is finished.
-The Fuego log parsing system (in python) loads this module as part of test processing.
+The Fuego log parsing system loads this module as part of test processing.

 A benchmark program measures some attribute of the system during a test,